Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Convergence of equation-free analysis

-We can now compare the result of the approximate flow map, $y=\Phi(\deltat;x)$ to the exact solution $y_*$ given in \eqref{eq:phistardef} and compute how the difference $y-y_*$ depends on $x$, $\tskip$, $\deltat$ and $\epsilon$.
-To highlight where the difference between $y$ and $y_*$ comes from, we repeat the defining equations of both (implicitly given) quantities:
+We now define the approximate flow map $y=\Phi(\deltat;x)$.
+Its definition is similar to \eqref{eq:phistardef}, in particular, it is also implicit.
+To highlight where the difference between $y$ and $y_*$ comes from, we put the defining equation for $y_*=\Phi_*(\deltat;x)$ directly below the implicit definition of $y$:

-The difference between $y$ and $y_*$ follows now from a regular perturbation argument comparing solutions of the two equations in \eqref{eq:exactperturbed}.
-We rely on \eqref{eq:gepsconv}, which guarantees that the perturbations are small, and the invertibility of the map \eqref{eq:adef}, which guarantees that the linearization of the left-hand side with respect to $y$ is an order-$\epsilon$ perturbation of a diffeomorphism. \begin{theorem}[Convergence of approximate flow map] Let $K\in(0,K_0)$ be a given constant.
-We assume that the assumptions on time-scale separation \textup{(}Assumption~\ref{ass:timescales}\textup{)} and transversality \textup{(}Assumption~\ref{ass:transversality}\textup{)} hold for $\lift$, $M_\epsilon$ and $\restrict$ such that
+where the equation at the top defines $y=\Phi(\deltat;x)$.
+To check how the difference $y-y_*$ depends on $x$, $\tskip$, $\deltat$, and $\epsilon$ we use a regular perturbation argument by comparing solutions of the two equations in \eqref{eq:exactperturbed}.
+We rely on \eqref{eq:gepsconv}, which guarantees that the perturbations are small, and the invertibility of the map \eqref{eq:adef}, which guarantees that the linearization of the left-hand side with respect to $y$ and its inverse are uniformly bounded for $\epsilon(\tskip+\deltat)\leq \tup$. \begin{theorem}[Convergence of approximate flow map] Let $K\in(0,K_0)$ be a given constant.
+We assume that the assumptions on time scale separation \textup{(}Assumption~\ref{ass:timescales}\textup{)} and transversality \textup{(}Assumption~\ref{ass:transversality}\textup{)} hold for $\lift$, $M_\epsilon$ and $\restrict$ such that

 is a local diffeomorphism if $|\epsilon t|\leq\tup$ with some $\tup>0$ that is uniform for all $\epsilon$ and all $x\in\dom\lift$.